cannonkeys/ck-docs/docs/bluepill.md

 1. Finish soldering all the diodes.
 At the end, your board should look like this:
 ![](images/build_guide/7-diode-finished.jpg)

+## Resistors for Backlighting (Optional)

 !!!
 Optional
     These next few steps coming up are optional, and only necessary if you want to add per-key LED backlighting to your board.
-If you want to skip this, you can [Jump to the next mandatory section](#USB-Port)
+If you want to skip this, you can [jump to the next mandatory section](#usb-port)
-## Resistors for Backlighting (Optional)

 1. Next, we're going to solder the 4.7k resistor needed for per-key LED Backlighting.
 This is optional!
 ![](images/build_guide/8-mosfet-resistor.jpg)
    In this image, it's not labeled, but on newer PCBs, the pad is labeled with a note "4.7k"